andygodish/upver/README.md

 ## Example

-A root level `zarf.yaml` file contains a `metadata.version` field that aims to mirror the semantic version of an upstream container image referenced in the `images` section of the same configuration file.
+A root-level `zarf.yaml` file contains a `metadata.version` field that mirrors the semantic version of an upstream container image referenced in the `images` section of the same configuration file.

 ```yaml
 kind: ZarfPackageConfig